 You may feel the high cortisol symptoms for months or even years…and then one day, poof, your energy is gone.
 These are usually much more debilitating symptoms and your normal work/family commitments may feel impossible.

 If these symptoms seem very familiar to you, help from a practitioner(s) can really speed up the healing process.
-A combo of a Naturopath and a Holistic Nutritionist (like me :) works really well.
-Like;
+A Holistic Nutritionist (like me :) works really well.
+Symptoms like;

 - Low blood pressure, especially if you feel dizzy when you stand-up quickly